cvat-ai/cvat/cvat/apps/documentation/faq.md

 - [Can Nvidia GPU be used to perform inference with my own model](#can-nvidia-gpu-be-used-to-perform-inference-with-my-own-model)

 ## How to update CVAT
-Before upgrading, please follow the oficcial docker [manual](https://docs.docker.com/storage/volumes/#backup-restore-or-migrate-data-volumes) and backup all CVAT volumes.
+Before upgrading, please follow the official docker [manual](https://docs.docker.com/storage/volumes/#backup-restore-or-migrate-data-volumes) and backup all CVAT volumes.

 To update CVAT, you should clone or download the new version of CVAT and rebuild the CVAT docker images as usual.